jfcloutier/karma_system/design_notes/acting.md

 ## How Cognition Actors act

-The mind of a robot is a collective of CAs organizing itself into an abstraction hierarchy.
+The mind of a robot is a collective of CAs organizing themselves into an abstraction hierarchy.

 Each Cognition Actor (CA) observes (the experiences of) lower-level CAs making up its umwelt.
-The CA integrates these observations into its own experiences and assigns a feeling to each experience based on how its wellbeing fluctuates.
+The CA aggregates and integrates these observations into its own experiences and assigns a feeling to each experience based on how its wellbeing fluctuates.

 Each CA aims at improving how it feels by terminating experiences that feel bad and persisting experiences that feel good.
-It does so by giving itself and its umwelt goals, by finding action plans to achieving its own goals (intents) as well as achieving goals delegated to it (directives), and by executing them.
-The CA eventually decides whether a plan execution achieved its intended goal or whether a lingering goal or plan should be abandoned.
+It does so by giving itself and its umwelt goals, by finding action plans to achieving its own goals (intents) and goals delegated to it (directives), and by executing them.
+The CA eventually decides whether a plan execution achieved its associated goal or whether a lingering goal or plan should be abandoned.

 All this happens at specific phases of the CA's lifecycle.
-The CA repeats this lifecyle in a loop for as long as it exists.
-CAs higher up the hierarchy have longer lifecycles than lower-down CAs.
+The CA repeats this lifecyle in a loop for as long as it persists.
+CAs higher up the hierarchy have longer lifecycles than lower-down CAs, which provides room for sub-plans to execute and realize higher-level plans that spawned them.

 The lifecycle of a CA consists of these repeating phases constituting the equivalent of an OODA loop:

 `predict` -> `observe` -> `experience` -> `feel` -> `act` -> `assess` -> (and back to `predict`)

-The phases `act` and `assess` are involved in setting goals, making plans, executing plans, and reviewing extant goals and plans.
+The phases `act` and `assess` are involved in setting goals, making plans, executing plans, and reviewing the success of extant goals and plans.

+The achieving of a goal and the planned sub-goals it depends on requires coordination between a parent CA and its umwelt CAs.

-During any phase, a CA:
+During any phase of its lifecycle, a CA receives messages

-* receives messages
 * from parent CAs:
   * `to_do` (add this plan to your to-do's - a plan is an all-or-none list of goals/directives to achieve)
   * `get_ready` (go ahead and try to find a plan for this directive in a to-do plan I sent you)
   * `execute` (execute the plan you said was ready to achieve a directive)
   * `abandon` (remove this plan I previously sent you to do)
 * from umwelt CAs:
   * `can_actuate` (I could conceivably find on a plan for this directive)
   * `cannot_actuate` (I can't possibly find a plan for this directive)
   * `ready` (I have a plan I can execute to achieve this directive)
   * `not_ready` (I tried but did not find a plan for this directive)
   * `executed` (I successfully executed a plan to hopefully achieve this directive)
   * `execution_failed` (I failed to execute a plan to achieve this directive)

-At the `act` phase, a CA works to:
+During the `act` phase, a CA works to:

-* Update the currently most urgent intent
+* Update what is currently its most urgent intent
-  * only if no intent is already progressing toward being executed
+  * but only if no intent is already progressing toward being executed
-* Advance, as priority dictates, the statuses
+* Advance, toward beging achieved and as priority dictates, the statuses
   * of its own intent
-  * of directives in plans to-do (moving them toward being executed)
+  * of directives in plans it received from parent CAs

 At the `assess` phase, a CA works to:

 * Determine if its intent is stale
-  * If so, it abandons the intent
+  * If so, it abandons it and lets its umwelt know
-    * It messages its umwelt that it is abandoning its plan for it
 * Determine the success or failure of previously executed plans
-  * Were goals achieved or not?
-  * Give a score to executed plans built by the CA
+  * If success, give a score to executed plans built by the CA, perhaps making them affordances
-    * Perhaps turning them into affordances

 ## Action-related state

 Each CA manages a changing state.
-The data composing this state captures, in the current and past timeframes, what the CA has observed, experienced, felt etc. and also its goals, plans and how they are progressing.
+The data composing this state captures, in the current and past timeframes, what the CA has observed, experienced, felt etc. as well as its goals, plans and how they are progressing.

 ### Goal status

-The status of a goal indicates where it is in its progression toward being achieved, including being stuck at a dead end.
+The status of a goal indicates where it is in its progression toward being achieved, including being at a dead end.

+The possible statuses are:

 * `none` (no progress yet)
-* `can_actuate` (the goal relates to experiences)
+* `can_actuate` (the goal was found to relate to one or more experiences)
 * `cannot_actuate` (the goal does not relate to any experience)
-* `getting_ready` (working on a plan)
+* `getting_ready` (working on a plan to achieve the goal)
-* `ready` (the plan is ready)
+* `ready` (the plan for the goal is ready)
-* `executed` (the plan was executed)
+* `executed` (the plan for the goal was executed)
 * `achieved` (the goal was achieved)

 ```mermaid